angad2212/Thapar_Summer_Program/README.md

-# Python
+# Data_Science_and_Analytics
-(Includes Basics of Python and usage of the Pandas Library)
+1) Includes Basics of Python and usage of the Pandas Library